KXNO-FM

 KXNO-FM (106.3 MHz, "106.3 / 1460 KXnO") is a commercial radio station licensed to Ankeny, Iowa, and serving the Des Moines radio market.
 It airs a sports radio format and is owned by iHeartMedia.
 The station's studios are located on Grand Avenue in Des Moines, and its transmitter is located on Northeast 66th Avenue in Ankeny.

 KXNO-FM broadcasts in the HD Radio format.
-Its HD-2 subchannel airs country music, also heard on translator station 96.9 K245CO in Millman, using the moniker "96.9 The Bull."
+Its HD-2 subchannel airs country music, also heard on translator station 96.9 K245CO in Millman, using the moniker "96.9 The Bull".

 History

 KANY and KJJY

 The first station to occupy the 106.3 frequency was KANY, which signed on the air on February 4, 1978 with 3,000 watts of power.
 The station had a format of easy listening and middle of the road music, focusing on Ankeny.
 On May 2, 1981, the station was sold by the Ankeny Broadcasting company to Fuller-Jeffrey Broadcasting.
 After Fuller-Jeffrey acquired the station, the call letters were changed to KJJY and the format to country.

 As KJJY, the station slowly built a following taking on the market's current country giant KSO, which had been the market's country leader on the AM band since 1972.
 KJJY also fended off a challenge from KKXI in 1986, asserting its dominance in the FM country market.
-To better compete in the market, KJJY moved to 92.5 MHz in 1988 and received a power upgrade to 50,000 watts.
+To better compete in the market, KJJY moved to 92.5 MHz on July 1, 1988, and received a power upgrade to 50,000 watts.
 The 106.3 frequency would go dark at this time.